Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Ensure GuardDuty is in master-member configuration.
 Add the threat list to the master account referencing the S3 object that contains the threat list.
 - [ ] Ensure all accounts are part of the same organization in AWS Organizations.
 Add the threat list to any company account within AWS Organizations.
 - [ ] Ensure the threat list in the S3 bucket is publicly accessible.
 Use an Amazon CloudWatch Events event on GuardDuty findings to match IPs against the threat list.

+### A company is hosting multiple applications within a single VPC in its AWS account.
+The applications are running behind an Application Load Balancer that is associated with an AWS WAF web ACL.
+The company's security team has identified that multiple port scans are originating from a specific range of IP addresses on the internet.
+A security engineer needs to deny access from the offending IP addresses.
+Which solution will meet these requirements?

+- [x] Modify the AWS WAF web ACL with an IP set match rule statement to deny incoming requests from the IP address range.
+- [ ] Add a rule to all security groups to deny the incoming requests from the IP address range.
+- [ ] Modify the AWS WAF web ACL with a rate-based rule statement to deny incoming requests from the IP address range.
+- [ ] Configure the AWS WAF web ACL with regex match conditions.
+Specify a pattern set to deny the incoming requests based on the match condition.

+### A company has two software development teams that are creating applications that store sensitive data in Amazon S3.
+Each team's data must always be separate.
+The company's security team must design a data encryption strategy for both teams that provides the ability to audit key usage.
+The solution must also minimize operational overhead.
+What should the security team recommend?

+- [ ] Tell the application teams to use two different S3 buckets with separate AWS Key Management Service (AWS KMS) AWS managed CMKs.
+Limit the key policies to allow encryption and decryption of the CMKs to their respective teams only.
+Force the teams to use encryption context to encrypt and decrypt.
+- [ ] Tell the application teams to use two different S3 buckets with a single AWS Key Management Service (AWS KMS) AWS managed CMK.
+Limit the key policy to allow encryption and decryption of the CMK only.
+Do not allow the teams to use encryption context to encrypt and decrypt.
+- [x] Tell the application teams to use two different S3 buckets with separate AWS Key Management Service (AWS KMS) customer managed CMKs.
+Limit the key policies to allow encryption and decryption of the CMKs to their respective teams only.
+Force the teams to use encryption context to encrypt and decrypt.
+- [ ] Tell the application teams to use two different S3 buckets with a single AWS Key Management Service (AWS KMS) customer managed CMK.
+Limit the key policy to allow encryption and decryption of the CMK only.
+Do not allow the teams to use encryption context to encrypt and decrypt.